Suggested Aftercare Products

 WHAT TO AVOID

-- Avoid cleaning with Iodine, alcohol, hydrogen peroxide, Tea tree oil, Studex or harsh soaps, as these can damage cells.
+- Avoid cleaning with Iodine, alcohol, hydrogen peroxide, Tea tree oil, Studex, methylated spirits, or harsh soaps, as these will damage cells.
 Also avoid ointments as they prevent necessary air circulation.

 - Avoid pierced ear care solutions and other products containing Benzalkonium Chloride (BZK).
 These can be irritating and are not intended for long term wound care.